Armani-T/Caesium/README.md

 # Caesium README

-A simple "calc" for Boolean Algebra.
+A simple language for running Boolean algebraic expressions.
 It is based on the idea that this language should be as compatible as possible with other languages.
-The implementation provided is in python.
+I built it to run my own Boolean expressions for prototyping complex if statements.
+The implementation provided is in `python`.

 ## Installation